uwcartlab/webmapping/Chapter11/readme.md

 ### II.
 Menu Selection Feedback

-Once implemented, we need to enable our _reexpress_ menu selection by adding an event listener to the script to listen for a user interaction and a listener handler function to respond by changing the expressed attribute, thus giving _visual feedback_ to the user.
-Let's pseudocode the feedback tasks (Example 1.3).
+Once implemented, we need to enable our _reexpress_ menu selection by adding an event listener to the script to listen for a user interaction and an event handler function to respond by changing the expressed attribute, thus giving _visual feedback_ to the user.
+Start by pseudocoding the feedback tasks (Example 1.3).

 ###### Example 1.3: Pseudo-code for attribute change listener